 The purpose of RaumArs is to take art out of museums and galleries, and to work in a social context to create innovative links between artists, individuals and communities.
 Professional artists produce interesting works and projects, which are open to all kind of participants.
 Aim is also in developing connections between artists from Satakunta region and artists in residence.

-RaumArs is artistically widely ranged; it includes architecture, applied art, design, performing arts (dance, music, theatre) and visual arts (film, graphics, media, painting, photographty, video).
-Annually 3–12 international or national artist are invited to work and live in the city of Rauma.
+RaumArs is artistically widely ranged; it includes all Visual arts (Fine Art & Contemporary including Craft & Design and Architecture), all Performing (Dance, Music, Theatre including Sound & Light design).
+Writers, Curators and Researchers are also welcomed.
+Annually 4–10 international or national artist are invited to work with local people and live in the city of Rauma.
 Artists are selected through an application process.

 During the residency artists create communal/public/environmental/site specific artworks.
 Moreover artists have the possibility to create independent art works and to present their work in the form of an exhibition/performance/education/workshop/event during and at the end of the residency period.
 Exhibitions can not be guaranteed, because RaumArs do not have a space of it's own.